-Food is celebrated at every meal in Lake Charles, and Sunday brunch is no exception.
+Good food in Lake Charles is celebrated at every meal, and Sunday brunch is no exception.
 The best brunches always involve big plates of comfort food and generously poured drinks.

 During my visit, I enjoyed Sunday brunch at the surprising Jack Daniels’ Bar and Grill – a loaded experience involving al fresco dining, a two-piece jazz ensemble, great drinks and a front row view of the Calcasieu River.
 And then there’s the food.

 The ultimate dish is the Benedict, which is made with grilled French bread, poached eggs and spicy crawfish hollandaise sauce.
 Another stunner is the French Toast made with Jack Daniels, Creole mustard, cane syrup, caramelized onions, candied pecans and bacon.